am1276/Group-Software---Treasure-hunt/submissions/sprint2/README.md

 This is a submission for Sprint 1.
 There are three types of document that you will find the following places.

 ## PROCESS DOCUMENTS
 Our process documents of which includes the Kanban board are managed using Trello.
-All group members equally contributed, discussing their ideas surrounding the mechanics, technical design and features of the game.
-Additions to the backlog of the Kanban board were made every time all group members agreed on an idea.
+For this sprint, some reform in terms of our process documentation has been made based off of feedback; new ideas and revamps of old ones to suit more realistic goals were made, proper prioritisation of backlog tasks were allocated, the addition of DONE columns were introduced to the Kanban board and the creation of a development policy for all members in the group to follow has been established.

 Link to our Kanban board: https://trello.com/b/96pqWiDz/group-project-kanban-board

-On top of this, we have taken screenshots of each progression of the Kanban board to illustrate as well as log progress.
+As per usual, we have taken some screenshots of each progression of the Kanban board to illustrate as well as log progress.
 This is all saved within our GitHub repository.

 Path to screenshots: [./process documents/kanban snapshots/]